 The directors may at any time confer upon any person, firm or company taking out a policy (other than a Qualifying Policy) or purchasing other products of the Society the title of "associate member" or any similar title or name determined by the directors and may, subject to the restrictions in this Rule, confer on or apply to any such associate member such discounts bonuses or other incentives as the directors may from time to time reasonably deem appropriate.
 Any associate member shall not be a member of the Society, unless such associate member otherwise qualifies as a member of the Society under the Rules, and shall not be entitled to receive notice of, or attend, any annual or other general meeting of the Society nor shall such associate member have any rights to vote at any annual or other general meeting of the Society.
 The application of the term "associate member" shall not in any way affect the rights and liabilities of a member under the Rules.
+In addition, customers purchasing with profits policies through external platforms are not members of the Society.

-A1.5 Group legal structure
+A1.5 Group legal structure as of 31 December 2021